nocompanyco/mitm_notes/Initial_Notes.md

                       https://github.com/mscdex/cap/issues/95
                       so works better on windows perhaps, but not as active as node_pcap Send email to issue author asking their opinion
+                      - response was: "I have never used cap, though.
+That issue was just because I noticed it [issue in node_pcap] applied to that project too."
+                      - may look for other wrappers around npcap (currently used by wireshark) or winpcap (was used before by wireshark)
                     * windows electronjs support?
                         * root perms
                           https://github.com/electron/electron-packager/issues/87